ndhfrock/mosaic5g/README.md

 #or
 $ ./createk8s.sh start calico (start kubernetes calico)
 ```

-:::warning
-Do this if you are using Ubuntu 16.04
+- Do this if you are using Ubuntu 16.04
 ```shell=
 # Edit coredns
 $ kubectl edit cm coredns -n kube-system